 Weekly homework is 20% of the grade.
+Homework is to be handed in during class.
 Students may work together on homework, but each person must write their own version of the answers to turn in.

 Readings

 The main textbook is